Adaptable Symbolic Music Infilling with MIDI-RWKV: MIDI-RWKV

-Since RWKV models are fundamentally modified RNNs, they maintain a state vector that encodes information from previously processed tokens, unlike autoregressive Transformers.
-This presents a unique opportunity for personalization.
-We leverage initial state tuning to condition MIDI-RWKV on a particular style without extensive retraining.
-Specifically, given an inspiration set of $m$ examples from a composer, we freeze the model's parameters and optimize only the initial state vectors $\{\vec{h}_{0,i}\}_{i=1}^L$ for each of the $L$ layers using the cross-entropy loss on samples derived from the exemplars via the process of the previous section.
-State tuning requires significantly fewer parameters (only $Ld$ parameters, where $d$ is the hidden dimension) compared to full fine-tuning or LoRA-based approaches \cite{hu2022lora}, but does not allow for variability in trainable parameter count as LoRA does.
+RWKV models, like other subquadratic architectures, maintain state vectors that encode information from previously processed tokens, which Transformers lack (the analog would be the KV cache).
+The initial state vectors are almost always set to zero, but can in theory be set to any vector or learned through a posttraining process.
+This presents an opportunity for style adaptation tasks, as we can train only the relatively small hidden states to condition on a particular style without extensive retraining.
+Specifically, given an \emph{inspiration set} of $m$ training samples, we can freeze the model's parameters and optimize only the initial state vectors $\{\vec{h}_{0,i}\}_{i=1}^L$ for each of the $L$ layers using the cross-entropy loss.
+We explore this premise using the RWKV-PEFT library \citep{rwkv-peft}.

+From the lens of dynamical systems, state tuning may be thought of as a biasing of the trajectory of the model through its state space by adjusting the initial conditions \citep{2017asdf}.
+Theoretically, this directs the hidden state evolution to operate within a new subspace of representation space that better corresponds to the finetuning data; in this sense, it extracts information the model has already learned and stored in its weights, rather than teaching it new information with weight updates. {We provide empirical justification for this claim in Appendix~\ref{apx:stateinterp}.} We therefore expect state tuning to be most effective for adapting foundation models in domains with both global and local attributes, such as symbolic music, where fundamental music structures stay mostly constant across pieces but individual styles and techniques vary widely.

+The most common approaches to finetuning are full-parameter finetuning and low-rank adaptation \citep{hu2022lora}, so we find it pertinent to address the differences between those and state tuning.
+State tuning requires significantly fewer parameters compared to both---only $Ld$ parameters for a vector-valued hidden state, or $Ld^2$ for matrix-valued state, where $d$ is the hidden dimension---but does not allow for variability in trainable parameter count as LoRA does.
 Like LoRA adapters, multiple tuned state vectors can be used with the same model and shared at less expense than a full finetune, but unlike LoRA adapters, multiple cannot be used in conjunction.

-Initial state tuning is effective due to the biasing the trajectory of the model through its representation space \cite{2017asdf}, directing the hidden state evolution to operate within a separate submanifold of the space that better corresponds to the finetuning data.
-In this sense, it does not teach the model anything, but rather extracts information the model has already learned.
-State tuning is therefore most effective for adapting foundation models trained on diverse datasets.
-Symbolic music, where fundamental music structures stay mostly constant across composers and genres but individual techniques vary widely, presents an example of a space where this is effective: the model learns the shared fundamental structure, while state tuning isolates stylistic variations particular to individual composers.